The I amsterdam letters

 Too Successful — Letters May Be Gone Soon

-Update: Wednesday, October 10, 2018 — It looks like the letters will soon be gone — and, Amsterdammers think, none too soon.
+Update: Wednesday, October 10, 2018 — It looks like the letters will soon be gone — and, some Amsterdammers think, none too soon.

 Like many other cities throughout Europe, Amsterdam has in recent years been suffering from over-tourism.
 This city of 850.000 people is currently visited by 8 million tourists a year.
 That is simply too much of a good thing.